Sam Groth: 2016: Loss of form

 Groth commenced the 2016 season with a wild card into Brisbane International.
 He lost to Chung Hyeon in round one.
 He also lost in round one at the Sydney International to Federico Delbonis.
 At the Australian Open, Groth defeated Adrian Mannarino before losing to number 2 seed Andy Murray in the second round.
-Groth partnered Lleyton Hewitt in the men's double at the Australian Open.
-They made the third round.
-Groth then had a first round to Frances Tiafoe loss at a Dallas Challenger.
-Groth had another first round loss to Illya Marchenko at the Memphis Open.
-Groth lost in the first round to Noah Rubin in the Delray Beach International Tennis Championships.
-Groth also lost in the first round in Acapulco to Dmitry Tursunov.
+Groth partnered Lleyton Hewitt in the men's doubles at the Australian Open, making the third round.
 Groth played for Australia in Davis Cup World Group losing his singles match to John Isner in straight sets.
 He had a first round loss at the first Masters 1000 of the year at Indian Wells to Leonardo Mayer.
-Groth then defeated Victor Estrella Burgos at the Miami but he lost to Dominic Thiem in the second round.
-Groth played a number of Challenger tournaments across Asia with little success.
+Groth then defeated Víctor Estrella Burgos at the Miami but he lost to Dominic Thiem in the second round.
 At the 2016 French Open, Groth lost in round 1 to 9-time champion Rafael Nadal.
 At 2016 Wimbledon, Groth lost in round 1 to Kei Nishikori.
-Groth had a last minute call-up to represent Australia at the 2016 Summer Olympics in Rio de Janeiro, but lost in the first round to Belgium’s David Goffin.
+Groth had a last minute call-up to represent Australia at the 2016 Summer Olympics in Rio de Janeiro, but lost in the first round to Belgium's David Goffin.
 Groth played across North America with limited success on the singles ATP World Tour, but won his second doubles title in Newport before returning to the Challenger Circuit, winning his 4th single title in Las Vegas.
 Groth ended 2016 with a ranking of 185.

 2017

 Groth commenced the 2017 with a wild card into the 2017 Brisbane International, where he defeated Pierre-Hugues Herbert before losing to Dominic Thiem in round 2.
-Groth reached the quarter final of the 2017 Canberra Challenger, losing to eventual champion Dudi Sela.
-Groth lost in round 1 of the 2017 Australian Open to Steve Darcis, but paired with Chris Guccione to reach the quarter final of the doubles, losing to eventual champions Henri Kontinen and John Peers.
+Groth reached the quarter-final of the 2017 Canberra Challenger, losing to eventual champion Dudi Sela.
+Groth lost in round 1 of the 2017 Australian Open to Steve Darcis, but paired with Chris Guccione to reach the quarter-final of the doubles, losing to eventual champions Henri Kontinen and John Peers.

-In February, Groth was selected to play in round 1 the 2017 Davis Cup against Czech Republic, he paired with John Peers to win the doubles taking Australia to an unbeatable 3–0.
+In February, Groth was selected to play in round 1 the 2017 Davis Cup against Czech Republic, he paired with John Peers to win the doubles and taking Australia to an unbeatable 3–0.
 Groth went to North America but lost in qualifying for Indian Wells Masters and Drummondville Challenger singles but won the doubles at Drummondville.
-In June, Groth made the semi final of Ilkley Trophy.
+In June, Groth made the semi-final of Ilkley Trophy.

 2018: Retirement

 2018 Australian Open turned out to be Groth's last tournament before retirement.
 He lost in singles qualifying to Taylor Fritz.
-He paired with former world no. 1 compatriot Lleyton Hewitt in doubles and reached the quarterfinals.
-He paired with compatriot Samantha Stosur in mixed doubles.
+He paired with former world no. 1 compatriot Lleyton Hewitt in doubles and reached the quarterfinals and paired with compatriot Samantha Stosur in mixed doubles.